 Serving or Social Zone

 This zone supports eating, socialising, and hosting and should be close to the cooking area without blocking movement between key appliances.
+A kitchen island, bar counter, or small dining table can all work, as long as the seating and circulation don’t cut through the main path between fridge, sink, and cooktop.

 Additional Specialized Zones Adapted to Lifestyle